 Ways to Use Enchilada Sauce

-There are plenty of uses for this crave-worthy sauce!
+There are plenty of uses for this crave-worthy sauce, starting with enchiladas, of course!

 - To store: Once completely cooled, keep it stored in an airtight container for up to 5 days in the fridge.